 The areas of mapped farmland converted to transportation ROW are primarily used for hay production, pasture, and livestock grazing.
 No specialty crops and no irrigated fields are affected by the Orange Alternative that would require mitigation to be considered.
-TxDOT continues to work with the Enloe Family to accommodate the crossing of equipment and cattle near the current location of Enloe Road under the proposed freeway.
+TxDOT revised the freeway alignment crossing of CR 722/Enloe Road and the Enloe Family property by using retaining walls and pulling the frontage roads closer to the mainlanes to narrow the proposed ROW needed.
+The bridged section of the freeway north CR 722/Enloe Road was extended approximately 800 feet farther south to cross over CR 722/Enloe Road to accommodate the crossing of equipment and cattle under the proposed freeway.